pennhanlee/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 :star: **Important Details:**

-   * This command can be used multiple times consecutively to redo up to ten undone commands. <br> You should use `redo` in conjunction with the [undo](#undoing-a-command--undo) command.
+   * This command can be used multiple times consecutively to redo up to 10 undone commands. <br> You should use `redo` in conjunction with the [undo](#undoing-a-command--undo) command.
    * All commands can be redone except the following: <br>
      * `exit`